 Mr. Johnson’s experience comes from his time at the Department of Justice as well as his political and public advocacy work.
 While serving as the United States Attorney for the District of South Dakota, Mr. Johnson was selected by the Attorney General of the United States to chair the Department of Justice’s Native American Issues Subcommittee and to serve on the Attorney General’s Advisory Committee.
 He was also a member of the Justice Department’s Terrorism/National Security and Cybercrime Subcommittees.
 In addition, he was named one of the nation’s top 40 political rising stars under the age of 40 by the Washington Post, and Campaigns and Election listed him as one of the 500 most influential people in politics.
-Chambers USA lists Mr. Johnson nationally as an “Up and Coming” attorney, and Indian Country Today named him to their “Hot List” of attorneys.
+Chambers USA lists Mr. Johnson nationally as a “Notable Practitioner in Native American Law” and Indian Country Today named him to their “Hot List” of attorneys.

 Mr. Johnson has also received numerous awards for his advocacy.
 These include the University of South Dakota’s Women in Law Attorney of the Year Award, the South Dakota Violence Against Women Prosecutor of the Year Award and, following his successful argument in the case of United States v.
 Jungers in the Eighth Circuit Court of Appeals, Shared Hope’s 2014 Pathbreaker Award.
 When summarizing the impact of Mr. Johnson’s career with the Justice Department, former Attorney General Holder stated that, “As a lawyer and as a leader, Brendan has set a standard of excellence that will not soon be surpassed.
 Particularly with regard to public safety challenges on tribal lands, he has served as a key advisor to senior Justice Department officials-including me.”